-Last modified: March 10, 2022
+Last modified: August 10, 2022

-Planned Initial Delivery: Q4 - 2022 (v110)
+Partner Early Access: Q4 - 2022 (v110)

 Load balancing is the practice of distributing traffic across more than one server to improve performance and availability.
 Organizations use different forms of load balancing to speed up both websites and private networks.
-Without load balancing, most Internet applications and websites would not handle traffic effectively or function correctly.
+Without load balancing, most internet applications and websites would not handle traffic effectively or function correctly.

-DNS-based load balancing is a specific type of load balancing that uses the DNS to distribute traffic across several servers.
+DNS-based load balancing is a specific type of load balancing that uses DNS to distribute traffic across several servers.
 It does this by providing different IP addresses in response to DNS queries.
 Load balancers can use various methods or rules for choosing which IP address to share in response to a DNS query.